digikar99/dense-arrays/README.md

   - customizable behavior, especially storage slot: depending on the exact class of `dense-array`, the storage object and associated meta-information could correspond to usual `(cl:simple-array element-type 1)` or [static-vectors](https://github.com/sionescu/static-vectors) or even [cl-cuda](https://github.com/takagi/cl-cuda)!
 - [a rich aref](#basic-demonstration)
 - a nicer default print-object that respects `*print-array* *print-length* *print-level* *print-lines*` and is customizable via `*array-element-print-format*`; this could be improved and integrated further with builtins once someone wraps their head around [The Lisp Pretty Printer](http://www.lispworks.com/documentation/lw51/CLHS/Body/22_b.htm).
+- a `unupgraded-array` and `simple-unupgraded-array` types that use `(cl:simple-array * 1)` for storage but do not upgrade the types; this can be helpful for better type checking

 The multidimensional strides and offsets enable copy-free slicing and broadcasting.